Cocktails

 - What food goes well with a Montreal Club Bouncer?

-- Montreal Club Bouncer pairs well with Citrus Based Food, Coffee Desserts, Desserts.
+- Montreal Club Bouncer pairs well with Charcuterie, Olives, Salty Snacks.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Montreal Club Bouncer?

 - The Montreal Club Bouncer has an ABV of approximately 35.6%.
 That's approximately 2.38 US standard drinks.
-A standard serving contains 331 calories, 20.7g sugar, 26.6g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 331 kcal, 20.7g sugar, 26.6g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Montreal Club Bouncer typically served?